javelit/docs/content/develop/concepts/architecture/widget-behavior.md

 ### Widgets do not persist if not rendered except if provided a key

-If a widget's function is not called during an app run: Jeamlit will delete the widget's value (including its key-value pair in the Components State) except if you provide a key to the widget with `.key()`.
+If a widget's function is not called during an app run: Javelit will delete the widget's value (including its key-value pair in the Components State) except if you provide a key to the widget with `.key()`.
 Even temporarily hiding a widget will cause it to reset when it reappears if no key is provided.
 If you have a widget with a key but don't want its value to be persisted when the widget is not called, use `noPersist()`.